iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Iowa Department of Public Health

-Lucas Office Building, 1st Floor
+located at the Lucas Office Building, 1st Floor

 Des Moines, IA 50319